nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 # Gas Benchmarks

 - [PASS] testGas1Number() (gas: 71015)
-- [PASS] testGas10Numbers() (gas: 259748)
+- [PASS] testGas10Numbers() (gas: 259748) --> $10
-- [PASS] testGas1000Numbers() (gas: 23083559)
+- [PASS] testGas1000Numbers() (gas: 23083559) --> $900
 - [PASS] testGas10000Numbers() (gas: 231464264)

 Notes:

-In this example, we are checking an array of numbers onchain, and saving them to a results array *if* they’re even.
+In this example, we are checking an array of numbers onchain, and saving them to a results array if they’re even.
 So to check 10 numbers, it costs 260k gas here.

-On L1, at an ETH price of $2500, with a gas price of around 15 gwei, 260k gas costs around $10.
+On L1, at an ETH price of $2500$, with a gas price of around 15 gwei, 260k gas costs around $10.
 Each number is costing you one dollar.
 Checking 1000 numbers at 23M gas, is probably impossible unless you’re some sort of whale with your own large amount of validators to help inclusion, but thats just under 900 dollars.

 Think to your personal laptop from 10 years ago, that thing could do this calculation is probably nanoseconds.
 Food for thought.

 ---

-# Publisher
+# App

 <img rounded style="width: 60%;" src="./img/risc0-ethereum-bonsai.png" />